Poison Ivy: The New Seduction: Plot

-Production and casting
+Production

 It was based on a script by Karen Kelly, and directed by Kurt Voss, who is known for his work in erotic thriller films and who has also worked as a musician.
 The film would be shot around Los Angeles, and Voss was the franchise's first male director, as the previous two entries had been directed by women.
 It is one of the earliest roles of actress Jaime Pressly, who played Violet.
 In a 2008 interview, she reflected on this role and her role in the 1998 Jerry Springer film Ringmaster, saying "they paid the bills".
 In another 2008 interview, she also said that during this time, she was more focused on gaining experience than appearing in credible films which would help further her career, saying "It's a Southern work-ethic kind of thing: I wanted to learn about everything, and the best way to do that is to work on guerrilla-type films.
 That's what I thought I was doing: starting from the ground up."
 She added that appearing in such a sexually explicit film wasn't a good career move for her in the long term, since it differed from the later roles she did.
 This was also one of the first roles of Shanna Moakler, who plays a friend of Joy.
 Moakler went on to marry Blink-182 drummer Travis Barker, but divorced him, and in 2023 she started dating Greg Vaughan, who played Joy's boyfriend in this film.

 Prior to doing this film, Moakler had earlier met Vaughan in 1994, when they were both aspiring models in Miami.

 At the beginning of the film, Violet and Joy are portrayed as children by Tenaya Erich and Trishalee Hardy, while the original film's antagonist Ivy is also portrayed as a child by Sabrinah Christie.
-This was Erich's only role, although Christie also had a minor role in the second Ace Ventura film in 1995, and Hardy had several roles between 1993-97, and in 1997 appeared in the theatrical films 'Til There Was You and Washington Square, the direct to video film Little Ghost and the television film Friends 'Til the End.
+This was Erich's only role, although Christie also had a minor role in the second Ace Ventura film in 1995, and Hardy had several roles between 1993–97, and in 1997 appeared in the theatrical films 'Til There Was You and Washington Square, the direct to video film Little Ghost and the television film Friends 'Til the End.
 The opening scenes of the movie have topless shots and depictions of sexual foreplay, as well as sexually explicit dialogue, and all scenes involving the three children were filmed separately from these scenes.